Wyalkatchem CBH Museum Outside - Yards surrounding the museum

 two railway accommodation sheds and amenities room at Wyalkatchem Museum

 The original CBH huts used as offices & accommodation, & amenities.
+Now used for storage.

 Blacksmiths workshop on display at Wyalkatchem Museum